What is manufactured spending and should I do it?

 - Since most of these have been removed, you would most likely have to go to the money center at Walmart to reload your Bluebird account, but you have to hope the cashier does not notice it’s a prepaid gift card because they’re trained to not accept that as a form of payment.
 It’s just too risky and time consuming to do this these days.

 - I’ve also read several reports that Bluebird is pretty unreliable now.
-Lots of people have issues loading it, and some people have even had their accounts frozen by American Express for review.
+Lots of people have issues loading it.
+Some people have even had their accounts frozen by American Express for review.

 For all of these reasons, I do not recommend Bluebird!
 I just wanted to explain how it worked so that people can understand an example of manufactured spending.

-Flyertalk has a thread with lots of good and updated information for beginners so if you’re really interested in learning about current MS techniques, check it out.
+Flyertalk has a thread with lots of good and updated information for beginners.
+If you’re really interested in learning about current MS techniques, check it out.

 - For example, you need to spend 2k$ quick to get a 50,000 mile/point bonus